Staging Your Own Maternity Photographs

-A big, BIG change the second time around- budget!
-The first time around I had just finished working, so I still had my income to prep a nursery and buy a lot of EXTRA things before I stopped working (i.e. fancy things my husband would have never agreed to like $30 onesies and $45 swaddles blanket sets).
+Oh, another big, BIG change the second time around- budget!
+The first time around I had just finished working, so I still had my income to prepare a nursery and help contribute financially to get a lot of EXTRA things before I stopped working (i.e. fancy things my husband would have never agreed to purchase like $30 organic cotton bodysuits from boutiques and $45 organic cotton muslin swaddles blanket sets).
+EEK!
+BUT, I will say in my defense, they were investment pieces because I STILL have all of them this time around as perfect hand-me-downs for this babe!
+SO there, you get what you pay for!
+Were they necessary?
+Probably not.
+Did I also have a ton of run-of-the-mill Target and Carters in the mix- you betcha!
+Oh, and not to mention I am an uber-thrifter!
+Husband DOES thank me for that.

 So this time, one thing I wanted to be sure to do again was a maternity photo shoot.
 However, the budget this time around was just not there.
 I was devastated, and frustrated.
-I want to celebrate and commemorate this baby just as I had the first time around.
-I was this close to being able to swing it, not really, with the same photographer from last time, but then something unexpected came up, as life happens, and out went that idea.
+I wanted to celebrate and commemorate this baby just as I had the first time around.
+I was SO close to being able to swing it with the same photographer from last time, but then something unexpected came up, as life happens, and out went that idea.
 Husband suggested I have someone I know take a few.
-I put on my thinking cap and put aside the comparisons of what I did BEFORE, I decided to do just that.
+I put on my thinking cap and put aside the comparisons of what I did BEFORE, and I decided to do just that.

 I called on my sister to help me with a maternity photo shoot of our own.
 I already had a location in mind, which I discovered back in May on my way to my niece's birthday party, and my sister had a great digital SLR camera and the creative eye.
 I had no clue what I was wearing this time around, up until the night before.
 It ended up being a vintage nightie that I had purchased for the first maternity shoot a year ago, but didn't end up using.
 This time, I didn't have a professional haircut prior, or a mani or pedi.
-I did my makeup myself, as I had done the last time, and I didn't gather up any props, or even have hubby along.
+I did my makeup myself, as I had done the last time, and I didn't gather up any props, and this time hubby stayed home to watch our other babe!
 It was a spontaneous, go-with-the-flow, sort of morning the day of the shoot, and in the end it was... perfect!

 These are some of my favorite shots of the day, at 29 weeks, as captured by my talented sis, Stephanie Smith.
 They aren't photo shopped or edited, although she used a program on her end to edit a few favorites (not seen here).
 You can see that some may need cropping, or enhancing, and my blemishes on my chin need blotting and my bra straps need erasing, but you know what, I love them anyway!
-My sister, my niece and I had such a fun morning out in the sun, exploring this little abandoned piece of land and shared laughs and bonding and created amazing memories together.
+My sister, my niece and I had such a fun morning out in the sun, exploring this little abandoned piece of land, for now, and shared laughs and bonding and created amazing memories together.
 We spotted lady bugs, watched for snakes, listened to prairie dogs squeak out of there holes, photographed wild flowers and spotted a hawk.
-THAT is what a maternity photo shoot should be about- FAMILY!
+THAT is what a maternity photo shoot should be about, family, sharing a love and excitement for new life to make their appearance into the world around us as we try to comprehend and navigate it.

 Here are ten tips if you wanted to stage your own, FREE, maternity photo session: